Children’s Formation — Catechesis of the Good Shepherd

 Catechist: A catechist is an adult who has been (or is being) formed through a CGS spiritual formation leader to be able to present works to children and work alongside them in the Atrium.
 We do not see ourselves as teachers, for the only teacher of the children and of the catechist is Christ.
 Instead, we walk alongside the children and listen to God together.

 Practical Life: You might hear us refer to practical life as a space in the atrium for a specific kind of work.
 This type of work, also found in Montessori classrooms, is focused on developing children’s fine- and gross-motor skills, patience, attention to detail, and enjoyment.
 It also helps to prepare them for more complex tasks.
 For example, in our practical life area we have a dry pouring work, where the child learns to pour dried beans from one jar to another.
 When they have mastered this skill they can learn to pour liquid, in equal amounts first, then in unequal amounts.
 Eventually, children are able to pour in a way that enables them to serve at the Altar as acolytes or subdeacons and help to prepare the elements for Holy Eucharist.

 Interested in being involved?

-If you’d like to observe on a Sunday or become a CGS volunteer, please contact Hannah Evans or Hilary Yancey.
+If you’d like to observe on a Sunday or become a CGS volunteer, please contact Hilary Yancey.
 Certification in CGS is not required to volunteer in the atrium.
 If you’re interested in being CGS certified, please contact Preston Yancey to discern whether CGS certification is the right next step in your spiritual formation.

 All our catechists, teachers, aids, and nursery workers are certified in Safeguarding God’s Children, a program that includes an extenstive background check and training in proper conduct with children.
 Conduct includes a requirement for two unrelated safeguarded adults to be present in a children’s classroom at all times and proper procedures for interaction with children.
 To learn more about Safeguarding, please click here.